The total number of cases in the GLP-1 MDL grew to 1,443.

 - ASA President Michael W. Champeau, M.D., FAAP, FASA.

-The Ozempic warning label does not mention this risk or include a warning to healthcare providers.
+In November 2024, the Ozempic warning label was updated to include pulmonary aspiration during general anesthesia or deep sedation.
 The ASA recommends patients hold off on the weekly dose of Ozempic before undergoing surgery and disclosing their GLP-1 status to their surgeon and anesthesiologist.

 Many side effects are listed on Ozempic’s label.
 These side effects vary from mild nausea to serious organ injuries and cancer.
-Patients should consult their doctor before beginning Ozempic to learn about these side effects.
+Patients should consult their doctor before starting to take Ozempic to learn about these side effects.
 Listed side effects and reactions to Ozempic include:

 If you experience any of these reactions, tell your doctor.
 Even mild reactions should be reported and monitored.